Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Discussion and Practical Implications

-The ARF design of the EUDIW is based on certified instances or units, in which WUAs are used to attest the security of a user's wallet.
-Undoubtedly, this approach provides a form of traditional digital protection; however, it centralizes accountability and makes users dependent on specific providers.
-Another advantage of this model is its inclusivity, as it accommodates users with varying levels of technical proficiency, including those who may not be suited to adopting systems that rely entirely on user diligence for security \cite{bukhari2024defining, saaida2023digital}.\\ This approach, however, also presents notable drawbacks, as it further empowers providers---an outcome that the literature has consistently associated with privilege abuse and privacy violations \cite{canbay2022privacy, barth2022understanding}.
-Fortunately, these advantages and disadvantages are not inherently irreconcilable.
+The ARF design of the EUDIW, based on wallet instances and their WUAs, offers accessibility and conventional security assurances for users who may not be able to manage a fully self-administered system \cite{bukhari2024defining, saaida2023digital}.
+At the same time, it centralizes accountability and makes users dependent on specific providers, whose empowerment has consistently been associated with privilege abuse and privacy violations \cite{canbay2022privacy, barth2022understanding}.
+The most realistic direction is a model in which regulated actors retain liability functions, while wallets remain open, interoperable, and portable, and users retain stronger control over identifiers, credentials, and disclosure choices.\\ The above tradeoffs are, in fact, reconcilable.
 The EUDIW could be implemented as an open-source framework of standards and protocols, ensuring interoperability through exportable and importable credentials.
 Such a design would allow reliance on wallet providers---similar to custodial wallets in Web3 \cite{seymour2024custodial}---while also supporting SSI-style autonomous identifiers and credentials.